GnaneshNayak/MERN-Stack-Freelance-Service-App/README.md

 ## License
 This project is licensed under the MIT License.

-# Happy freelancing on Gigster! 🚀
+# Happy freelancing on Jobjuggle! 🚀